shikokuchuo/mirai/README.md

 #> 'unresolved' logi NA
 ```

-To check whether a mirai has resolved:
+To check whether a mirai has yet to resolve (complete):

 ``` r
 unresolved(m)